CruxConnect/crux-docs/_product_retailer/get_item_detail.md

 ---
-title: /api/products/items/&ltitem_uuid&gt/
+title: /products/items/&ltitem_uuid&gt/
-name: Get Item Detail - Retailer
+name: Get Item Detail
 position: 2.20
 method: get
 description: Get Details about an Item and the SKUs associated to it.